AllyMarthaJ/Turtle/README.md

 Turtle can be started by running `./Turtle` in whichever directory the binary is located in.
 You'll be good to go, except for configuration of the game itself.

 # Configuration
-Turtle uses environment variables for configuration, as most pertain to display or handling connections.
+~~Turtle uses environment variables for configuration, as most pertain to display or handling connections.~~

+Turtle has both the option to use environment variables, or command line arguments which override these variables.
 ```
 ANSI_PREFIX = "\x1b[" // Describes what characters to use.
 String.